Code-Institute-Submissions/MS1-Project-Wepre-Hall/TESTING.md

 - When testing in Devtools, ipad pro view had whitespace below the footer on index.html and contact.html, to fix this I add media queries for the ipad pro view size and added a `min-height`.

+- Deleted websitemanifest file and links to it as it was causing an error in firefox.
+The file was copied over in the files from Realfavicongenerator.net.

 ## Outstanding Bugs

 - CSS validatior had 2 errors both were from the bootstaps CDN so could not be changed.